manuelp/confunion/README.md

 ## Features

-* Clojure and JAVA APIs.
+* Clojure and Java APIs.
 * Merging of multiple configuration files.
 * Supports *schemas*, for documentation and validation.
 * Configurations and schemas are written in [EDN](http://edn-format.org) format.